BookingBug/dev.bookingbug.com/docs/javascript-sdk/index.md

 ## Extend the JavaScript SDK

-Using Node and Yeoman, you can create a stand alone booking service that includes the JavaScript SDK.
+Using Node and Yeoman, you can create a stand-alone booking service that includes the JavaScript SDK.
 This will create a directory with all of the templates, styles and scripts you may need

 ## Dependencies
 you will need to install the following dependencies via the terminal before getting started.
 Once you've installed node you can install the rest of the dependencies with `npm install -g name_of_dependency`